carlossmartdevices-cyber/pnptvbot-production/nginx/README.md

 ### 2. Update Configuration

 Edit the configuration file and replace placeholder values:
-- `pnptv.app` - Replace with your actual domain
+- `easybots.store` - Replace with your actual domain
 - SSL certificate paths - Update to match your Let's Encrypt setup

 ```bash